• Skip to primary navigation

 1. Oat flour.
 This flour is naturally gluten-free if you buy a certified GF brand, and has more nutritional than all purpose.
 Still all purpose flour works here, just use less.
 Oat flour can be bought or made by blending rolled oats for a minute or two in a blender.

 2. Butter.
+Use unsalted butter so you can control the salt.
 I used vegan butter sticks but traditional butter works as well.
 Use the stick at room temperature so when you press a finger into it, a slight indent is left.

 4. Aquafaba.
 The liquid from an unsalted chickpea can or box.
 Be sure your aquafaba is at room temperature.
 Open the box, drain the aquafaba into a jar and measuring out the amount you need for this recipe.
 Then refrigerate the jar for a week to use in other recipes.